My Experience with 2e (AHDH+HIGH IQ>145)

 I have experienced intense social isolation for my whole life.
 The concurrence of ADHD and HIGH IQ are compounding factors, which have made it more severe than if I had one or the other to the degree that I do.

-Even with my friends in high-school (largely a continuation of the friend group I had in junior-high which was the one time I really felt true comradery, well, that and my teammates in athletics) I didn’t talk much.
-(I can talk peoples ears off if I have the mind, and feel comfortable, and acknowledged.)
+Even with my friends in high-school (largely a continuation of the friend group I had in junior-high which was the one time I really felt true comradery — that and with my teammates in athletics) I didn’t talk much.
+I can talk peoples’ ears off if I have the mind, and feel comfortable, and acknowledged.
+Yet even then I would choose silence often enough.

-I remember times sitting their in silent for hours while they chatted about random stuff.
+I remember times sitting there in silence for hours while they chatted about random stuff.
 I mostly just listened.
-I truly loved those guys (and still do, their memory at least)>
+I truly loved those guys (and still do, their memory at least) yet we were never the same.

 When I got older I attributed it to intellect, knowledge, and differing interests.
 This was after high-school when I began to find out who I was, what I wanted to do with my life, what my interests, skills, and passions are, and — in point of fact — my Life Purpose.